paulirish/adb_trace/README.md

                         "`stable`" is used by default.
 *  `-v, --verbose`:     Verbose logging.
 *  `-z, --compress`:    Compress the resulting trace with gzip.
-*  `--view`:            Run trace-event-viewer upon completion.
+*  `--view`:            Open the created trace file in a browser.

 ### Timed tracing ###